 Not all men of dubious vocation on the island are so dangerous, of course.
 While Blige styles himself an “excavator”, (発掘者) the ring he own shows he is little more than a graverobber.
 How this differs from him being any other thief is that Blige dislikes killing, at least when it comes to his fellow man.
 It is because he didn’t want to deal with soul-starved humans that he came to the island, where it would only be the demons, the dead, and their treasures to loot.
 Despite what the localization might impress, the man doesn’t want to kill even the local skeletons or shadows since they were once living people, hence why he sticks to areas devoid of them and wears the ring for hiding from black phantoms.
 Ironically, this doesn’t stop him from recommending that we kill Patches, calling the “genuine trash” not worth keeping alive.
 The two clearly have a history, the fortress dungeon we first find him in being one of the thief’s snares that the graverobber fell into.

 Skeletons, shadowy figures, it’s all the same.
 They all were alive originally… For even if starved for souls, killing former humans just doesn’t feel good… That’s why I come here.

 Phew, I’ve been saved.
 Indeed, me falling for such a trap has me worried I’m losing my touch.

-You’re counting on a brother, so I’ll give you one piece of advice.
+You’re counting on a bro, so I’ll give you one piece of advice.
 Beware the damned bastard who ensnared me, Patches the Hyena.
 That guy’s only talent is thoughtlessly stabbing people in the back, genuine trash.
 There’s no merit letting him live.
 If you see him, it’s in your best interest to kill him.